About This Trip

 Each evening we will join researchers on the nearby beach of Matura, one of the world's most important nesting beaches for leatherback turtles.
 This beautiful protected beach welcomes dozens of turtles a night during the peak of the nesting season.
 As a volunteer on this program, you will undergo training and work side-by-side with researchers to patrol the beach in search of nesting turtles as part of long term scientific research.
 Duties may include measuring turtles, counting eggs, excavating nests to determine hatching success, and more.

-Beyond our nightly sea turtle monitoring duties, we will have time to explore some of Trinidad's natural wonders during the day, including Caroni Swamp and the Asa Wright Nature Center, and will visit a local recycling program to learn about their innovative efforts.
+Beyond our nightly sea turtle monitoring duties, we will have time to explore some of Trinidad's natural wonders during the day, including beautiful Caroni Swamp, as well as a local recycling program to learn about their innovative efforts.

 Day 9: Matura - Port of Spain - Depart